Affiliate links on Android Authority may earn us a commission. Learn more.

 As mentioned, TV makers sometimes combine screens with frames or bezels to get to an advertised size.
 The obvious issue is that some TVs have bigger frames and bezels than others.
-Older TVs usually have enormous bezels, whereas modern ones barely have a frame or bezel, despite a larger screen area.
+Newer TVs usually have enormous bezels, whereas modern ones barely have a frame or bezel, despite a larger screen area.
 Again, when you want to measure a TV, check out the official specs (if available), which could reveal frame size and screen information.
 It’s always good to have a tape measure if you’re shopping in a brick-and-mortar store.

 If you’re not going to mount a new TV on a wall, you’ll also need to take stand measurements.
 Some stands are placed squarely under the middle of a TV’s frame, while others are located towards the outside edges.
 In some instances stands can push the height of a TV by as much as 3 inches, which may be a deliberate decision to make room for a soundbar.

 Using specs or a tape measure, check the height of a TV with its included stand setup, and compare that against your table or entertainment center.
 It’s recommended that you leave at least 2 inches of room between your TV and any framed space in an entertainment center — otherwise, it’s going to be difficult to grab and reposition your set, never mind trying to connect cables.

 Whether you have a table, entertainment center, or wall mount, you’ll want a TV that’s big enough to see detail and minimize distractions.
 In a living room or bedroom, use a tape measure to find the distance in inches between your TV’s niche and your sofa, chair, or bed.
 Divide that distance by two, and that’s probably the best screen size for your TV.
 For example, if there are 120 inches (10 feet) between your sofa and entertainment center, you’ll want a 60-inch TV.